CptBaroud/franso-blog/content/en/blog/HTTP_RS_for_dummies.md

 **DISCLAIMER: For this blog post, I assume that you are technically familiar with the HTTP protocol.
 If you are not, I have released [a video](https://youtu.be/lXFTQJTOhKg?si=W8XKGvU7bO0wm0cR) as well as a [blog post on the subject](HTTP_for_dummies.md).**
 ::

-Before delving into request smuggling, let's take a step back and review its versions to better understand the origin of the vulnerability.
+Before delving into request smuggling, let's take a step back and review its versions (talking about HTTP) to better understand the origin of the vulnerability.

 ## Previous Versions of HTTP